British parliament reconvenes for 'new era'

 They must adapt to the first power-sharing government in more than six decades: Conservative and Lib Dem leaders have long baited each other in House of Commons debates, but will now have to sit together.

-Every MP will also be under increased scrutiny in the wake of last year's expenses scandal, where the revelation that lawmakers claimed thousands of pounds for second homes, swimming pools and a string of bizarre extravagancies such as duck houses, caused a public outcry.
+Every MP will also be under increased scrutiny in the wake of last year's expenses scandal, where the revelation that lawmakers claimed thousands of pounds for second homes, duck houses and swimming pools caused public outcry.

 A record number of almost 150 MPs stood down before the election, some because it was time to retire but others because they were discredited in the row, which resulted in charges brought against three lawmakers and one peer.